 Year-long research project to be presented at a national pharmacy meeting

 Residents are required to be graduates of an accredited pharmacy program and eligible for licensure to practice pharmacy in the state of Illinois.
 Licensure is required within 90 days of the start of the residency.

-Interested candidates should submit the following items via PhORCAS (note: There is a deadline listed in PhORCAS)
+Interested candidates should submit the following items via PhORCAS.
+(Note: current year’s deadline is 01/04/2021)

 An on-site interview is required and travel arrangements are the responsibility of the candidate.
 The interview day is typically scheduled with one other candidate to maximize efficiency with the interview day.

 Update: Due to COVID-19 pandemic restrictions, interviews for 2021-2022 residency class will be held virtually.
 Candidates will be contacted with further details if interview offer is extended.

 Each year a new brochure is designed with the latest information on our hospital and Pharmacy Department.
 Please email email@example.com December 1st to obtain the latest brochure.